1987 Major League Baseball postseason: Minnesota Twins (AL) vs. St. Louis Cardinals (NL)

 This was the first World Series to feature games played indoors.
 It was also the third consecutive World Series to go the full seven games.
 In the first World Series in which neither team won a road game, the Twins edged out the Cardinals in seven games to win their first title since 1924 (when the team was still known as the Washington Senators), ending a 63-year title drought - the third longest drought in the majors at that time.

 In Game 1, Frank Viola pitched a complete game as the Twins blew out the Cardinals.
-Game 1 was one of the loudest in World Series history, as crowd noise exceeded 110 decibels SPL.
+Game 1 was the loudest game in World Series history, as crowd noise reached 125 decibels SPL, which is the equivalent of a jet plane during takeoff.
 The Twins held off a late comeback by the Cardinals as they won Game 2 to go up 2–0 in the series headed to St. Louis.
 In Game 3, the Cardinals overcame a late Twins lead to win 3–1, with John Tudor pitching eight solid innings for the win.
 The Cardinals then blew out the Twins in Game 4 to even the series.
 Todd Worrell held off a late rally by the Twins in Game 5 as the Cardinals won, 4–2, now one win away from their second title in five years.
 The Cardinals tied a World Series record for stolen bases with five in Game 5, matching the 1907 Chicago Cubs.
 The Cardinals' lead would not hold as the series shifted back to Minneapolis, however.
 The Twins blew out the Cardinals in Game 6 to force a seventh game.
 Game 6 was the last World Series game to be played during daytime.
 Viola pitched eight solid innings in Game 7 as the Twins came back to win by a 4–2 score, securing the title.

 With the Twins winning Game 7 in the regulation nine innings, the 1987 World Series was the first in which no games needed the bottom of the ninth inning.
 No other World Series since then has had that happen, as the two other Fall Classics in which the home team won every game—1991 and 2001—both included extra inning games and walk-off wins in the bottom of the ninth.
 This was the first major professional sports championship won by a Minneapolis-St. Paul-based team since 1954, when the then-Minneapolis Lakers completed the NBA’s first three-peat before their move to Los Angeles.
-The Twins would return to the World Series four years later, where they defeated the Atlanta Braves in seven games for their most recent championship.
+The Twins would return to the World Series four years later, and defeated the Atlanta Braves in seven games for their most recent championship.

-The Cardinals wouldn't return to the World Series again until 2004, where they were swept by the Boston Red Sox, who won their first title in 86 years.
-The Cardinals would eventually win their next championship in 2006 against the Detroit Tigers in five games.
+The Cardinals would eventually return to the World Series in 2004, but were swept by the Boston Red Sox, who won their first title in 86 years.
+They would eventually win their next championship in 2006 over the Detroit Tigers in five games.